erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 }
 ```

-This showed me where the objects were
+This showed me where the objects were.

 ```
 Optional(0x00007ff8196cdfd4)